-- the extent of turnover among participants, - retirement experience (earlier or later than projected), - mortality (more or fewer deaths than projected), - the number of disability retirements (more or fewer than projected), and - salary increases (greater or smaller than projected). - cost-of-living adjustments (COLAs; higher or lower than anticipated).
+- the extent of turnover among participants, - retirement experience (earlier or later than projected), - mortality (more or fewer deaths than projected), - the number of disability retirements (more or fewer than projected), - salary increases (greater or smaller than projected), and - cost-of-living adjustments (COLAs; higher or lower than anticipated).

-The net gain from this other experience for the year ended June 30, 2020 amounted to \$6.2 million, which is 0.24% of the Actuarial Accrued Liability.
-This gain was mainly due to the effect of lower than expected benefits for current retirees and beneficiaries resulting from corrections to COLA benefits made by the System to certain payees on a prospective basis and lower than expected individual salary increases for actives.
+The net gain from this other experience for the year ended June 30, 2021 amounted to \$37.5 million, which is 1.44% of the Actuarial Accrued Liability.
+This gain was mainly due to the effect of lower than anticipated COLA increases for current retirees and beneficiaries and lower than expected individual salary increases for actives.
 See Subsection E for a detailed development of the Unfunded Actuarial Accrued Liability.